 If you're trekking it's probably a good idea to take some, but in general the tea houses will boil water for you.
 I went for close to two weeks in a very remote part of Nepal and didn't have any problems with the water (always boiled).

 I just returned from Nepal (Annapurna)..
 I purchased bottled water throughout the 9 days, and at higher altitudes (above 3000) there was 'safe drinking water' available for purchase, which has been filtered and ozonated.
 This is designed for tourists and even poor English speakers understood the term.
 I drank 4 litres a day, and had no issues with my belly at all.
 I also drank boiled water in tea without a problem.
 However my friend drank local water with purification tablets and had belly issues through the trek and for a week on returning home.
 I'm not sure if this was from the tablets or from the water.
-Hope this helps. over 1 year agoAnswered by sheree via WorldNomads.com
+Hope this helps. almost 2 years agoAnswered by sheree via WorldNomads.com

 Real simple - just ask the lodge for boiled water.